 - The PA Dept of Agriculture provides the PA Fairs Animal Health Rules for the 113 PA County and Community Fairs.
 This document can be downloaded from the PA Dept of Agriculture website and should be referenced to ensure adherence to these requirements.

-- MONDAY, 3:00 PM – Livestock Meeting.
+- TUESDAY prior to the fair, 7:00 PM & SUNDAY, 3:00 PM– Livestock Meeting.
 All livestock exhibitors must attend.

 - All livestock offered for premiums, except rabbit meat pens, must have been owned a minimum of 60 days before the first day of the fair.
 No pending papers will be accepted.

 - Joint ownership is considered one owner, in accordance with the Livestock Exhibit Entry Form.